Restore Your Oral Health with Professional Care in Sterling Heights, MI, near Rochester Hills, Troy, Shelby, Oakland, and Macomb Townships, MI

 At Smile Shapers Dental, we are a family practice devoted to comprehensive care that gives you peace of mind.
 Your oral health is vital, and our goal is to provide you with a thorough understanding of your restorative treatment options in a warm, friendly environment.
 The primary purpose of restorative dental care is to reinstate and maintain the original structure of your dentition.
 Our experienced team understands that time and money are important factors, so we provide you with the most conservative treatment options and our best recommendations.

-We are conveniently located on the South West corner of Hall Road (M-59), and Mound, near LA Fitness and the AMC Movie Plaza in Sterling Heights.
+We are conveniently located on the South West corner of Hall Road (M-59), and Mound, near LA Fitness and the AMC Movie Plaza in Sterling Heights, MI.
 We proudly serve surrounding Arabic, Chaldean, Serbian, and Croatian speaking communities.
 Call our friendly team members and schedule a visit for your family today!

 CALL US: (586) 323-7201 REQUEST APPOINTMENT